 Operational Issues in Consolidated, Cross-border, and Risk-based Supervision

-This initiative is part of our efforts to support capacity development in the area of banking supervision.
+This initiative was part of our efforts to support capacity development in the area of banking supervision.
 We support countries’ efforts to align with international standards and guidelines in prudential regulation and supervision.

 Due to the internationalization of banks operations the supervisors need to take into account the total activities abroad and to successfully examine their soundness.
 The consolidation of the banking supervision should not only incorporate banks’ foreign branches, but also those of banks’ wholly-owned and majority-owned foreign subsidiaries.
 Foreign subsidiaries, participations, and joint ventures are to be observed.
 Those are independent from their banks and are subject to another legal environment.